nickconnor52/nickconnor52.github.io/README.md

 ## nickconnor52.github.io
-This is a webpage to host my personal portfolio of work.
+This is a WIP webpage to host my personal portfolio of work.

 Initialized: Oct-09-2017
 Last Updated: Nov-12-2017